Return to Index

 Other factors that can adversely affect fertility include:

 - Sports Injuries —Take care to protect your testicles while playing sports.
 If a sport requires a cup, it is a good idea to wear one.
-It is not unheard of for men to be hit in the testicles with a golf ball or a tennis ball, therefore, it makes good sense to wear a cup whenever you participate in physical activity.
+It is not unheard of for men to be hit in the testicles with a golf ball or a tennis ball, therefore, it makes good sense to wear a cup whenever you participate in physical activity where your testicles may be hit.

 - Exposure to Chemicals —Herbicides and pesticides can affect fertility.
 If you use them in your garden, be sure to follow instructions carefully and take appropriate precautions.
 Pesticide residues in food, however, have not been shown to affect fertility.